 I am a research instructor at Princeton University and the Institute for Advanced Study.
 In 2017, I completed a PhD in computer science at Stanford where I worked on machine learning and natural language processing.
 I was co-advised by Chris Manning and Percy Liang in the Stanford NLP group.
-In 2011, I completed a B.A.Sc in Engineering Science majoring in Computer Engineering at the University of Toronto, where I worked with Geoff Hinton.
+In 2011, I completed a B.A.Sc in Engineering Science majoring in Computer Engineering at the University of Toronto, where I was advised by Geoff Hinton.

-I am particularly interested in language interfaces that accommodate both the precise computer action space and the informal human thinking.
-Towards this, we studied learning language games where the system learns a language interactively starting from scratch; and naturalizing a programming language, where the system learns from hierarchical definitions.
+I am interested in language interfaces that accommodate both the precise computer action space and the informal human thinking.
+Towards this, we studied learning language games where the system learns a language interactively starting from scratch; and naturalizing a programming language, where the system learns from hierarchical instructions.

 More broadly, I’m interested in machine learning and natural language processing.
 Some of my work is applied: semantic parsing, machine translation, document classification and sentiment analysis.
 Others are more theoretical: method of moments, regularization/dropout, and MAP inference.